 Prior to joining the Owls, he coached the offensive line for the Edmonton Eskimos of the CFL.
 He broke into the coaching ranks as the seventh and eighth grade coach at Hill Country Middle School after graduating from Southwest Texas in 1981.
 From 1983 to 1984, was the defensive line coach for Spring Branch High School in Houston before becoming the defensive coordinator at Marble Falls (Texas) High School from 1984-86.

 A Flatonia, Texas, native, Vinklarek is married to the former Marianne Britz.
-The couple has two sons, Trevor and Trent.
+The couple has two sons, Trevor, who is a freshman at Rice, and Trent.